ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

     For more information, see: [Configuring CloudForms](https://access.redhat.com/documentation/en-us/red_hat_cloudforms/5.0/html/installing_red_hat_cloudforms_on_red_hat_openstack_platform/configuring-cloudforms)

-## Step C. Integrating CloudForms with IBM Cloud Pak​ for Multicloud Management
+## Step C. Integrating CloudForms with IBM Cloud Pak​​ for Multicloud Management
 {: #integrate-cloudforms-cp4mcm}

 Enable navigation to CloudForms within the IBM Cloud Pak® console.

 Complete the following steps on a Linux system.
-You can use the boot node from the HUB cluster where IBM Cloud Pak​ for Multicloud Management is installed.
-These steps enable navigation to CloudForms from the IBM Cloud Pak​ console:
+You can use the boot node from the HUB cluster where IBM Cloud Pak​​ for Multicloud Management is installed.
+These steps enable navigation to CloudForms from the IBM Cloud Pak​​ console:

-1. Obtain the Automation navigation for IBM Cloud Pak​ for Multicloud Management 1.3 script, `automation-navigation-updates.sh`, from [IBM Passport Advantage®](https://www-01.ibm.com/software/passportadvantage/) website.
+1. Obtain the Automation navigation for IBM Cloud Pak​​ for Multicloud Management 1.3 script, `automation-navigation-updates.sh`, from [IBM Passport Advantage®](https://www-01.ibm.com/software/passportadvantage/) website.
 This script was downloaded from IBM Passport Advantage in the "Before you begin" section.

 2. Install and authenticate `kubectl`.
 For more information, see [Installing the Kubernetes CLI (kubectl)](https://www.ibm.com/support/knowledgecenter/SSFC4F_1.3.0/kubectl/install_kubectl.html).